 Exec Producer- Nikki Parrott

-The Wake is a modern day psychological thriller/melodrama that takes place during the vibrant rituals s of an Ghanaian funeral.
+MOTHERS' BURDEN is a modern day psychological drama that takes place during the vibrant rituals s of an Ghanaian funeral.
 Inspired by Shakespeare's Hamlet, it tells the story of Yaa, a young bereaved heiress, who returns to her home town for her mothers's funeral.
 Yaa wants to take her mother's place as head of the family, despite the resistance and interferance of the rest of her family.

 Caught in a net of family secrets and mendacious relatives at war with each other, Yaa is tested in every way as she navigates through bereavement and finding her new place in the family.
-The Wake is an intense and humorous story of loss, betrayal, and family expectations.
+Mothers' Burden is an intense and humorous story of loss, betrayal, and family expectations.

-The Wake has been commissioned as a play by Trestle Arts/Pursued by a Bear Theatre Company.
-The Wake is having a rehearsed reading at the Arcola Theatre in London on 21st May 2018 as part of the Foundry Theatre Festival.
+Mothers' Burden has been commissioned as a play by Trestle Arts/Pursued by a Bear Theatre Company.
+Mothers' Burden is having a rehearsed reading at the Arcola Theatre in London on 21st May 2018 as part of the Foundry Theatre Festival.

 WINDFALL- A west African social satire, about Abena who is recently widowed at age thirty-three.
 Illiterate with three kids, she wants to hang onto the small spit of land that her husband bequeathed her, despite his family, the authorities and a mining company's attempts to prise it from her.